sthagen/edgedb-edgedb/docs/reference/running/deployment/index.rst

     As a rule of thumb, the Gel Docker container requires 1GB RAM!
 Images with insufficient RAM may experience unexpected issues during startup.

+    When using an external PostgreSQL instance Gel must connect with the PostgreSQL superuser.

 .. toctree::
     :maxdepth: 1